ad52825196/wechat-xingyechangning/README.md

 Wechat for Xingye Changning
 ===========================

-This is the source code for the service account of Xingye Bank on Wechat.
+This is the source code for the service account of Industrial Bank Shanghai Changning Branch on Wechat.

-We want to show some information of our latest finance products and make it easy for our customers to communicate with us based on this public service account.
+We want to build a good platform to deliver latest information of our financial products and make it easy to communicate with customers.